 An early Exhibition Display

-By now the company was overextended financially because of forecasts and promised orders.
-Rumours started as to the company’s position and during an extraordinary general meeting held in Dublin to try and
+the company was overextended financially because of forecasts and promised orders.
+Rumours started as to the company’s position and during an extraordinary general meeting held in Dublin to try and reassure the

 Joe and Toni continued until in 1987, while on a sourcing trip to Banbury in England,he died from a heart attack.

 IRISH FARMHOUSE PRESERVES